 DWR's WDL monitors groundwater quality data.
 Samples are collected from a variety of well types including irrigation, stock, domestic, and some public supply wells.
-WDL has 26 years of groundwater quality data dating from 1952 to 1978, which were collected from 163 wells in the Cuyama Basin over that time frame, though many have not been monitored since 1978.
 Wells are not regularly sampled, and most wells have only one or two days' worth of sampling measurements and large temporal gaps between the results.
 Constituents most frequently monitored include dissolved chloride, sodium, calcium, boron, magnesium, and sulfate.
 Measurements taken include conductance, pH, total alkalinity and hardness (more than 1,000 total samples per parameter).
 Additional dissolved nutrients, metals, and total dissolved solids (TDS) are also sampled but have fewer sample results available (one to 1,000 samples per parameter).

-GeoTracker Groundwater Ambient Monitoring and Assessment Program groundwater monitoring program throughout California and increase public availability and access to groundwater quality and contamination information.
+GeoTracker Groundwater Ambient Monitoring and Assessment Program groundwater quality and contamination information.
 GAMA receives data from a variety of monitoring entities including DWR, USGS, and the State Water Resources Control Board (SWRCB).
-In the Basin, there are 367 wells with water quality data submitted to GAMA, of which 72 were monitored in 2017.
 In the Cuyama Groundwater Basin, three agencies submit data from monitoring wells for a suite of constituents including TDS, nitrates and nitrites, arsenic, and manganese.

 Established in 2000, the Groundwater Ambient Monitoring and Assessment (GAMA) Program monitors groundwater quality throughout the state of California.
-GAMA is intended to create a comprehensive
+GAMA is intended to create a comprehensive groundwater monitoring program throughout California and increase public availability and access to